Free Account Opening + AMC Free Demat

 11. Arranger

 The arranger in an NCD issue is a SEBI-registered merchant banker, broker or an RBI registered primary dealer who bids on behalf of eligible participants on the EBP (Electronic Book Provider) platform.
-An Arranger is usually appointed in case of a private placement of NCD.
+An arranger is usually appointed in case of a private placement of NCD.

 The private placement of NCD is when NCD is offered to a selected group of people unlike to the general public as in the case of public issues.